TomKrauss/pks-edit/doc/manual/find_replace.md

 - `\u` will have all successive replacement text being translated to lower case.
 - `\e` will end the range of text in the replacement pattern where an upper/lower case conversion is performed.

+### Replacing Text Dialog Options

+- _On Confirmation_ - PKS Edit will popup a confirmation dialog before every text fragment to be replaced.
+- _Only in marked Lines_ - PKS Edit will only replace text in all lines previously _marked_ (not selected - see below for details about marking).
+- _Preserve upper/lower case_ - PKS Edit will preserve the spelling, when replacing.
+"Hello" will be replaced by "World", while "hello" will be replaced by "world" for instance.
+- <a name="replacing-text-count"></a>_Count_ pressing this button will count found occurrences rather than replacing them.
+- <a name="replacing-text-mark"></a>_Mark_ will _mark_ all lines with occurrences rather than replacing them.
+This can be used in combination with _Only in marked Lines_.

 ## Find in Files

 This option allows to find a text in a directory of files (and optionally replace all occurrences).
 When the search is started, PKS Edit will open a new window, displaying